skinnerjc/inspect_proxmox_sandbox/README.md

 ## Requirements

-You must be in RPv2.
-You will need to get a Proxmox host, port, user, and password from the platform team.
+This plugin assumes you already have a Proxmox instance set up, and that you have admin access to it.

 Create a .env file with the following

 ```
-PROXMOX_HOST=[ip/domain of host]
+PROXMOX_HOST=[IP address or domain name of the host]
-PROXMOX_PORT=[port]
+PROXMOX_PORT=[port, e.g 8006]
 PROXMOX_USER=[user, usually 'root']
-PROXMOX_REALM=pam
+PROXMOX_REALM=[authentication realm, usually 'pam' unless you have configured custom auth]
 PROXMOX_PASSWORD=[password]
 PROXMOX_NODE=[node name, usually 'proxmox']
 ```